 - Delusions: the person may hold beliefs that are not usual for someone of the same cultural background.
 This can take different forms, such as paranoia (thinking they are being watched or singled out for harm), grandiosity (believing they have special powers or are an important religious or political figure) or depressive (believing they are guilty of a terrible crime).

 - Hallucinations: the person may see, hear, feel, smell or taste something that doesn’t actually exist.
-Auditory hallucinations are the most common form: hearing voices that are not there.
+Auditory hallucinations are the most common form: hearing voices or other sounds that are not there.

 - Thoughts of self-harm or suicidal thoughts: the person may have feelings of wanting to harm themselves.
-Suicide is a medical emergency so please call triple zero (000) or go to the closest hospital emergency department.
+Significant suicidal risk is a medical emergency so please call triple zero (000) or go to the closest hospital emergency department.

 The symptoms of psychosis can be disturbing, affecting a person’s concentration, memory and ability to plan.
 Hallucinations may cause distress and agitation.
 People with psychosis may find it difficult to understand and communicate their feelings.
 Psychosis can cause people to feel apathetic, lack motivation and withdraw from contact with others.
 A simple task, such as washing up, can seem like a major event.